Frank Grevil: Information

-Frank Grevil was sentenced to four months in jail for leaking these documents.
+For leaking the documents Frank Grevil was sentenced to four months in prison, which he served in Horserød State Prison.

 In 2009, he received the Sam Adams Award for integrity in intelligence which had earlier been given to Katharine Gun and Andrew Wilkie.

 In December 2010 Grevil signed a declaration of support for WikiLeaks.

 Among others on the list were Daniel Ellsberg and Colleen Rowley.